Abdication of Edward VIII: Options considered

 The letters and diaries of working-class people and ex-servicemen generally demonstrate support for the King, while those from the middle and upper classes tend to express indignation and distaste.
 The Times, The Morning Post, Daily Herald, and newspapers owned by Lord Kemsley, such as The Daily Telegraph, opposed the marriage.
 On the other hand, the Daily Express and the Daily Mail, owned by Lord Beaverbrook and Lord Rothermere, respectively, appeared to support a morganatic marriage.
 The King estimated that the newspapers in favour had a circulation of 12.5 million, and those against had 8.5 million.

 On 3 December, Edward had a "tense" meeting with Baldwin.
-Backed by Churchill and Beaverbrook, Edward proposed to broadcast a speech via the BBC.
+Backed by Churchill and Beaverbrook, Edward proposed to broadcast a speech via BBC Radio.
 The proposed text invoked the "ancient custom" for a King to "address his public utterances to his people".
 Edward proposed to remind his listeners: "I am still the same man whose motto was 'Ich Dien', I serve."
-In the proposed speech, Edward indicated his desire to remain on the throne or to be recalled to it if forced to abdicate, while marrying Simpson morganatically.
+In the proposed speech, Edward indicated his desire to remain on the throne or to be recalled to it if forced to abdicate, while marrying Wallis morganatically.
 In one section, Edward proposed to say:

 Neither Mrs Simpson nor I have ever sought to insist that she should be queen.
 All we desired was that our married happiness should carry with it a proper title and dignity for her, befitting my wife.
 Now that I have at last been able to take you into my confidence, I feel it is best to go away for a while, so that you may reflect calmly and quietly, but without undue delay, on what I have said.

 Baldwin blocked the speech, saying that it would shock many people and would be a grave breach of constitutional principles.
 By modern convention, the sovereign could only act with the advice and counsel of ministers.
 In seeking the people's support against the government, Edward was opting to oppose binding ministerial advice and instead act as a private individual.
 Edward's British ministers felt that, in proposing the speech, Edward had revealed his disdainful attitude towards constitutional conventions and threatened the political neutrality of the Crown.

 Cabinet Office files released in 2013 show that on or before 5 December 1936, the Home Secretary, Sir John Simon, had ordered the General Post Office (which controlled British telephone services) to intercept "telephone communications between Fort Belvedere and Buckingham Palace on the one hand and the continent of Europe on the other".

-On 5 December, having in effect been told that he could not keep the throne and marry Simpson, and having had his request to broadcast to the Empire to explain "his side of the story" blocked on constitutional grounds, Edward chose the third option.
+On 5 December, having in effect been told that he could not keep the throne and marry Wallis, and having had his request to broadcast to the Empire to explain "his side of the story" blocked on constitutional grounds, Edward chose the third option.